Volkswagen Passat: B5 (Typ 3B, 1996) and B5.5 (3BG; 2001)

-An all-new Passat, based on the Volkswagen Group B5 platform, was first launched in Germany in 1996 and later on in February 1997 in Continental Europe and the United Kingdom, and 1998 in North America as well as Australia.
+An all-new Passat, based on the Volkswagen Group B5 platform, was first launched in Germany in 1996 and later on in 1997 in Continental Europe and the United Kingdom, and 1998 in North America as well as Australia.
 Its PL45 platform was shared with the first-generation "Typ 8D" Audi A4, which was unveiled two years earlier, and saw a return to the Passat sharing its longitudinal engine layout platform with Audi's equivalent model for the first time since the second-generation (B2) Passat of 1981, which shared its platform with the second-generation "Typ 81" Audi 80/Audi 90 (the A4 is the successor to the Audi 80 line).

 The Passat introduced a new design language, first seen on the Concept 1 concept car, for the latest generation of Volkswagens, such as the Mk4 Golf, Bora and Polo Mk4.
 Aerodynamic work gave the B5 Passat a coefficient of drag of 0.27 (saloon model).

 The car featured a fully independent four-link front suspension; and a semi-independent torsion beam for front-wheel-drive models or a fully independent suspension on the 4motion 4WD models.
 4WD was introduced in 1997 as an option for the 1.8-litre, 2.8-litre V6, 1.9-litre TDI, 2.0-litre TDI and 2.5-litre V6 TDI engines, using a second-generation Torsen T-2 based 4WD system to minimise loss of traction.
 The 1.8-litre petrol engine in the Passat and Audi A4 has a lower oil capacity than transverse applications of the same engine (4.6 USqt in transverse, 4.3 USqt longitudinal), and may suffer from oil sludge problems as a result, if not changed at regular intervals with fully synthetic oils.
 Four transmission options were available: a 5-speed manual transmission, a 6-speed manual transmission (codename 01E), a 4-speed automatic transmission and a 5-speed automatic transmission with tiptronic.

 The 1.6-litre petrol engine had been dropped by 1999, leaving the 1.8-litre 20-valve as the entry-level engine.